acktreptow/xgs-publishing/README.md

 ## Project Overview

-After finishing Meta's Front-End Developer certification, I wanted to get more hands-on experience with Bootstrap as the syllabus was limited in this area.
+After finishing Meta's Frontend Developer certification, I wanted to get more hands-on experience with Bootstrap as the syllabus was limited in this area.

-As I am already familiar with Xbox, I could focus on developing my Bootstrap skills by incorporating as many layouts and components as possible.
 That's why the homepage has numerous features like both grid and flexbox, modals, a hamburger menu for mobile screens, forms, cards, an accordion, Bootstrap icons etc.

 I have also adhered to responsive design, incorporated some vanilla JavaScript for extra functionality, and implemented the Mapbox api to make the homepage more professional looking.
 Thanks to this project, I can confidently say I have a solid grasp of Bootstrap.